operatorequals/wormnest/README.md

 Heavily inspired by [@bluscreenofjeff](https://github.com/bluscreenofjeff/), and his [great blog post about expiring URLs](https://bluescreenofjeff.com/2016-04-19-expire-phishing-links-with-apache-rewritemap/) I spinned my own version of a web server that serves files, creates custom URLs for them, expires them, and more...

-### Uses only Environment Variables for parameter input

 Install with: